Basic How-To’s of a Heat Pump

 Photo Source: http://www.earthenergy.co.uk/

 An absorption heat pump operates on solar, propane, geothermal-heated water, or natural gas power source instead of the commonly used electricity.
-Typically used for larger complexes or bigger homes.
+These types of heat pump systems are typically used for larger complexes or bigger homes.

 Photo Credit : http://www.your-solar-energy-home.com